kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

 - The `Workload` is in the Job’s namespace
 - It has `workload.spec.controllerRef` field that is associated with this Job

-Similarly, a `PodGroup` is considered "the PodGroup for this Job" if:
+Similarly, a `PodGroup` is considered the `PodGroup` for this Job if:
 - The `PodGroup` is in the Job’s namespace
 - It has a controller `ownerReference` pointing to this Job
 - Its `spec.podGroupTemplateReference.workloadName` equals the name of the `Workload` for this Job.